The best times to visit Toronto for ideal weather are

 |Month||Avg.
 Wind||Avg.
 Wind Feel||Sustained High Wind||High Wind Feel|

 Our best data indicates this area is generally safe.
 As of Oct 07, 2019 there are no travel advisories or warnings for Canada; exercise normal security precautions.
 Check this page for any recent changes or regions to avoid: Travel Advice and Advisories.
 This advisory was last updated on Oct 07, 2019.

 The Busiest and Least Crowded Months

-The busiest month for tourism in Toronto, ON, CA is July, followed by August and June.
+The busiest month for tourism in Toronto, ON, Canada is July, followed by August and June.
 Prices for hotels and flights will be most expensive during these months, though you can save if you purchase well in advance.
 Tourists are unlikely to visit Toronto in December.
 Those willing to visit at these times will likely find it the least expensive month.

 Estimated Tourism by Month